9 Tips for Planning the Herb Garden of Your Dreams

 - Fedco Seeds – Cultural information and planting chart for herbs – Fedco chart

-- We are developing the most extensive DIY online herbal course out there, which includes foraging, botany, cultivation, medicine making and therapeutics.
-The Online Herbal Immersion Program will be available Spring 2016.
-Hop on our Mailing List if you want to find out about the course’s launch date and early bird sale.
+- The most extensive DIY online herbal course out there, which includes foraging, botany, cultivation, medicine making and therapeutics— our Online Herbal Immersion Program.

 (Includes common name, scientific name, and plant family)